 Desks by floor

 Desks by floor show admins a breakdown of their building on a floor-by-floor basis.
-Each floor shows the total number of desks, available desks, booked desks, unavailable desks, and desk types.
+Each floor shows the total number of desks, available desks, booked desks, and unavailable desks, per work area.

 Why it's important: Seeing desks broken down by floor gives admins a window into how their seating strategy compares floor to floor.
 Is the first floor always booked to capacity?
 Do you need to add a snack bar to the 5th floor to encourage more employees to book desks up there?